 4. Geological Features System

 Geological features include cliffs, arroyos, canyons, shale barrens, and rock outcrops.
-The most prominent geological features on Soapstone Prairie occur at the interface between the foothills shrublands system and the shortgrass prairie/grasslands system.
-Vegetation is typically sparse and often restricted to shelves, cracks and crevices in the rock.
+The rock.
 Due to this lack of vegetation, these systems are naturally protected from fire, and invasion of weeds is limited due to the harsh growing conditions.